There are two types of salespeople: those who can generate their own high-quality leads and those who can’t.

 Note: If your company won’t pay for Sales Navigator and you’re a sales rep, pay for it out of pocket (and maybe start looking for a new company).

-The hardest part about generating leads for yourself is that it takes time.
-But if you’re willing to put in the work, you’ll get great results.
+The hardest part about B2C or B2B lead generation strategies is that it takes time with today.
+But if you’re willing to put in the work, you’ll get great results with today’s customers.

-That’s 5 takeaways that will help you self-generate all the leads you need.
+These 5 takeaways will help you self-generate all the sales leads you need.
 Put in the time, and you’ll reap the rewards.
 Namely, you’ll quickly become the rockstar sales rep on your team.

 Do you generate your own leads?
 If not, what’s the biggest challenge to doing your own lead generation?